timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 - Are people generous with their time and money?
 - Is the government corrupt?

-Participate in your city and county governments and advocate for policies in the areas you believe need more investment.
-If you're like me, and you want to both prioritize the environment and build a stronger sense of community, might I suggest turning your city into a [walkable city](https://drawdown.org/solutions/walkable-cities)?
+Participate in your city and county governments and see what measures they use to define success.
+If something's lacking, tell them to start measuring what matters to you.
+If you're like me, and you want to both prioritize the environment and build a stronger sense of community, might I suggest telling your city to optimize for [walkability](https://www.walkscore.com/) and turn the city into a [walkable city](https://drawdown.org/solutions/walkable-cities)?

 In your schools and the organizations you work in, try to support a culture that embraces a holistic development mindset.
 If there's no ESG group, consider asking "why?"